Early S.Africa poll results show ANC losing support

 “What it really will say is that few results are certain in South African politics any more (and) that the certainty the ANC has enjoyed for so long would simply be negated.”

-Contesting its first local poll after bursting onto the scene in the 2014 general election, the far-left EFF may emerge as in a kingmaker role.
+Contesting its first local poll after bursting onto the scene in the 2014 general election, the far-left Economic Freedom Fighters may find itself playing kingmaker.

 A record 26.3 million people registered to choose mayors and other local representatives responsible for hot-button issues including water, sanitation and power supplies.

-With most of the results due out on Thursday, a major collapse of support for the ANC could pile pressure on Zuma, 74, to step down before his second term ends in 2019.
+With most of the result due in Thursday, a major collapse of support for the ANC could pile pressure on Zuma, 74, to step down before his second term ends in 2019.

 South Africa’s electoral commission said late Wednesday voting had proceeded smoothly and without major incident.